vineet-ld/masterdrive-api/README.md

 ### Create SendGrid account

-* Create and account with SendGrid and signup for a subcription plan by clicking [here]
+* Create an account with SendGrid and signup for a subcription plan by clicking [here]
 * Create an API KEY to be used to send transaction emails

 [here]: https://sendgrid.com/pricing/